libretro/docs/docs/development/shader/slang-shaders.md

 ```
 This will use the texture file and options specified for `foo` in the preset file.
 The binding number must match the preset's texture order.
 Explicit binding is mandatory for all samplers and UBOs. `sampler2D` objects can only be declared in the fragment shader stage.

-#### Do we want to support complex reinterpretation?

-There could be valid use cases for supporting other formats than plain `RGBA8_UNORM`. `SRGB` and `UINT` might be valid cases as well and maybe even 2x16-bit, 1x32-bit integer formats.

-#### Lookup buffers

-_Do we want to support lookup buffers as UBOs as well?_ This wouldn't be doable in GLES2, but it could be useful as a more modern feature.
-If the `LUT` is small enough, we could realize it via plain old uniforms as well perhaps.

-This particular feature could be very interesting for generic polyphase lookup banks with different `LUT` files for different filters.

 ## Slang specification

 This part of the spec considers how Vulkan GLSL shaders are written.
 The frontend uses the glslang frontend to compile GLSL sources.
 This ensures that we do not end up with vendor-specific extensions.